cbartram/nanoleaf-layout/README.md

 Nanoleaf layout achieves this through a color property in each of the elements in the `positionData` array.

-By default the Nanoleaf openAPI returns the nanoleaf layout data **without** a color property so it looks like this
+By default the Nanoleaf OpenAPI returns the nanoleaf layout data **without** a color property so it looks something like this

 ```
  {